rob-g2-365/waveshare_epaper_picture_frame/README.md

 ## Knowledge Assumptions
 I am assuming in this project that the user knows how to do the following:

-* Be able to read an electrical schematic.
+* Read an electrical schematic.
 * Basic soldering of through-hole components.
 * Configure and build a project using the Arduino IDE.
-* Be able to slice a 3d Model and send it to a 3d printer.
+* Slice a 3d Model and send it to a 3d printer.
-* Be able to use brass inserts using a soldering iron.
+* Put brass inserts into plastic using a soldering iron.
 * Run a Python script.

 ## File List